ichabod801/dm/CAMPAIGN_FILES.md

 If there are multiple damages, the will all be added together, but specified differently.
 Something like 'Hit (15 + 9) for 16 points; 6 points of piercing damage, 10 points of necrotic damage'.
 However, if the word 'or' is in the hit text, the lower damage is given before the break down.
 This is common for versatile weapons, which give different damage one-handed versus two-handed.
 Those attack will read like 'Hit (18 + 4) for 3 points; 4 points of slashing damage or 3 points of slashing damage'.
 You will need to have some understanding of the attack, and possibly adjust the damage as needed.
 An alternative when making homebrew creatures or NPC stat blocks is to split versatile weapons into two attacks.

-Anything after the hit text is saved as additional hit effects, like needing to save after a successful unamred strike from a wight.
+Anything after the hit text is saved as additional hit effects, like needing to save after a successful unarmed strike from a wight.
 Note that if the hit text has no damage rolls, it is put in the additional effects as well.
 This is common with spell attacks.

 ### Reactions and Legendary Actions

 Two other special headers are recognized by Egor: 'Reactions' and 'Legendary Actions'.
 These are handled similarly, but slightly differently.
 Reactions are lines starting with three asterisks (`***`) and legendary actions are lines starting with two asterisks (`**`).
 As with features, whatever is emphasized is taken as the name, and the rest of the text is the description.
-Lines starting without the required number of asterisks are further expanation of the previous reaction/legendary effect.
+Lines starting without the required number of asterisks are further explanation of the previous reaction/legendary effect.

 Again, this is rather arbitrary and picky.
 It's based off the markdown SRD I am using.
 For campaign files I would like it to be more general, just emphasized text at the start of a line, including using the alternate markdown syntax of underscores instead of asterisks.
 That is also on the list.